The First Trimester of Pregnancy: What to Expect

 Nobody knows the exact reason why this occurs (most people suggest it's hormones), but it can become really tough if you're also experiencing nausea or morning sickness.

 A tip is to drink cold beverages, especially ones with citric acid (lemonade, orange juice), eat foods with vinegar (pickles, anyone!?), or eat something sour (Ref 2).
-Most moms report that these help.
+Most moms report that this helps.

 During weeks 5-8 of pregnancy, the embryo will develop from about the size of a sesame seed, to about the size of a large bean (about 1" long).